-North Korea, US face new dynamic with South Korea's new leader
+Election brings new North Korea-US dynamic

 - South Korean President Moon Jae-in was inaugurated Wednesday

-- His international policies are a big departure from his predecessor
+- His international policies are a big departure from his predecessor's

 Seoul (CNN)A day after his election, Moon Jae-in drove the streets of Seoul waving to throngs of supporters on his way to the Blue House, the presidential residence.